top of page

 Why Fairy Slipper?

-You may already know this, but the Fairy slipper (or Calypso orchid) is a delicate and dimunitive pinkish-purple wildflower - one of many wild orchids native to Washington state.
+You may already know this, but the Fairy slipper (or Calypso orchid) is a delicate and graceful pinkish-purple wildflower - one of many wild orchids native to Washington state.
 There was also a small pink wildflower that grew in the woods outside our house in Alaska when I was little that we used to call fairy slippers.

 I decided on the name because it felt a little bit playful and magical.
 Montessori classrooms don't always have that reputation and I wanted to be sure that our program does.

-Explain more about the classes.
+Explain more about the class schedules.
+What classes are available currently?

-Because we are a new program and are filling our classes with all new students - anything is possible right now:) We will fill classes based on community interest.
-Meaning that, theoretically, all of our classes and students could end up being
+Because we are a new program and are filling our classes with new students - there is a lot of possibility.
+We create and fill class schedules based on family interest.

 Do 2 ½ to 3-year-olds have their own class?
+Are parent and child classes separate?

 Are children who still need toileting support all in one class?